Terry Southerington, director

 This course will develop the research and critical thinking skills necessary for academic success.
-Information literacy is a set of abilities used to recognize when information is needed and then how to locate, evaluate, and use it effectively.
-Topics covered include: focusing topics, finding various information resources, and issues surrounding the use of information.
+Information literate students recognize when information is needed and how to locate, evaluate, and use that information effectively in academic and other settings..
+Topics covered include: focusing topics, finding information in various resources, and issues surrounding the use of information.
 Skills learned are common to all disciplines.

 104 Perspectives on Sustainability (3 s.h.)
 (T)